 Making an accurate, timely diagnosis the first and most important step to effectively treating an illness, infection, or disease.
 Unfortunately, it is common for even experienced doctors to make an incorrect diagnosis, make a delayed diagnosis, or simply fail to diagnose the condition at any stage of its development.
 Whether the underlying issue is a mix-up at a medical laboratory, the failure to recognize the warning signs of a developing condition, or the misinterpretation of a medical scan or biopsy, diagnostic errors can lead to unnecessary expenses, physical and emotional suffering, and worst of all, a potential shortening of the patient’s life.

 If you, your spouse, your son or daughter, or one of your family members was harmed by a delayed diagnosis or misdiagnosis, you should discuss your family’s legal options with Prosper Shaked.
 You may have grounds to file a claim or lawsuit against the doctor who misdiagnosed you, the laboratory which lost or tainted your medical samples, or other parties whose actions contributed to your illness.
-For a free legal consultation concerning a diagnostic error at a hospital or doctor’s office in Miami, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+For a free legal consultation concerning a diagnostic error at a hospital or doctor’s office in Miami, contact the medical malpractice attorneys at Prosper Shaked Accident Injury Attorneys PA.

 Can I Sue My Doctor for Failing to Diagnose Cancer or Other Diseases?